This content was updated for accuracy and relevance on November 13th, 2023

 When people think OT vs PT, they often get the two confused and that’s because they both do have some similarities.
 These similarities include:

-- PT and OT have the same goal of improving your function, daily activities, quality of life, and information to maintain your overall health and well-being.
+- PT and OT have the same goal of helping patients improve their physical function, daily activities, quality of life, and information to maintain your overall health and well-being.

 - Patients may be recommended to do both therapies.